 If your baby is sleeping (albeit with a few feeds) and is a good weight, growing and showing all the signs of meeting the milestones for their age then things are going well!
-The reason why we want them to sleep through is because tired babies are harder to handle and tired parents find it harder to deal with their babies when they’re exhausted.
+The reason why parents want babies to sleep through is because tired babies are harder to handle.
+Tired parents find it harder to deal with their babies when they’re exhausted.
 If you’re the main caregiver for your baby, an idea is try to have some rest in the day if your baby is waking at night.
 If this is not possible, see if your partner could try to settle the baby for the first shift during the night so that you can catch up on a few zzzs.

 As always if you’re concerned about your baby’s health or your gut instinct is telling you something just isn’t quite right then please seek help from a health-care professional.
-I know both my kids suffered from middle ear issues and this impacted on their sleep when they had regular ear infections which can be very painful and unfortunately babies can’t tell us what is wrong with them so we need to try to interpret!
+I know both my kids suffered from middle ear issues and this impacted on their sleep.
+Unfortunately regular ear infections can be very painful and babies can’t tell us what is wrong with them so we need to try to interpret!

 Parenting is a journey.
 So remember that there is no pass or fail on when your baby sleeps through – it will happen eventually, naturally.
 You may be surprised that just when you least expect it, your baby may start to sleep through.